Tyriol/blackjack-bbc-segs-tech-test/README.md

 - Add logic for winners when the score is tied
 - Fix issue if everyone busts
 - Add logic for 5 card trick (charlie) where if a player manages to draw 5 cards while remaining under 21 they win automatically
+- Add split logic.
+This is when a player is dealt two of the same value cards and has the option to "split" their hand into two (or more) hands.
 - Improve game for mobile view (at the moment it's setup for desktop)
 - Add more comprehensive testing